Home » Blog » Right of Redemption Georgia: Know Your Legal Options

 Filing a Petition

 Start by filing a redemption petition with the court in the county where the property is located.
 This formal application informs the court of your intent to redeem the property.
-Include all required details, such as the foreclosure sale date, purchase price, and evidence suggesting the property was sold below fair market value.
+Include all required details, such as the property address, foreclosure sale date, purchase price, and evidence suggesting the property was sold below fair market value.
 Have you reviewed the foreclosure sale documents to confirm whether the sale price meets redemption criteria?
 Accurate and complete documentation strengthens your petition’s validity.

 Consult legal professionals, if necessary, to confirm you’re submitting the petition correctly.
 Missing information or errors could risk delays or outright rejection.